Liat Ben-Moshe

-Liat Ben-Moshe is a disability scholar and assistant professor of criminology, Law, and Justice at the University of Illinois at Chicago.
-Ben-Moshe holds a PhD in sociology from Syracuse University with concentrations in Women and Gender Studies and Disability Studies.
-Ben-Moshe's work “has brought an intersectional disability studies approach to the phenomenon of mass incarceration and decarceration in the US”.
-Ben-Moshe's major works include Building Pedagogical Curb Cuts: Incorporating Disability into the University Classroom and Curriculum (2005), Disability Incarcerated: Imprisonment and Disability in the United States and Canada (2014), and Decarcerating Disability: Deinstitutionalization and Prison Abolition (2020).
+Liat Ben-Moshe is a disability scholar and associate professor of criminology, law, and justice at the University of Illinois Chicago.
+Ben-Moshe holds a PhD in sociology from Syracuse University with concentrations in women's and gender studies and disability studies.
+Ben-Moshe's major works include the edited Building Pedagogical Curb Cuts: Incorporating Disability into the University Classroom and Curriculum (2005) and Disability Incarcerated: Imprisonment and Disability in the United States and Canada (2014), as well as Decarcerating Disability: Deinstitutionalization and Prison Abolition (2020).
 Ben-Moshe is best known for her theories of dis-epistemology, genealogy of deinstitutionalization, and race-ability.

 Life and career

-Ben-Moshe completed a PhD in sociology from Syracuse University in 2011 with concentrations in Women and Gender Studies and Disability Studies.
-In 2017, she received the American Association of University Women research fellowship.
-Presently, Ben-Moshe works as the Acting Graduate Director of Criminology, Law, and Justice at the University of Illinois at Chicago.
-At University of Illinois, Ben-Moshe focuses on “Incarceration and decarceration/ Critical prison studies/Prison abolition; Disability Studies/Mad Studies; Social theory (Feminist, Queer, Critical Race); Activism and resistance; Inclusive pedagogy”.
+Ben-Moshe completed a PhD in sociology from Syracuse University in 2011 with concentrations in women and gender studies and disability studies.
+In 2017, she received the American Association of University Women American Postdoctoral Research Leave Fellowship.

+Ben-Moshe works as an associate professor of criminology, law, and justice at the University of Illinois Chicago.
+Ben-Moshes's academic research focuses on incarceration and prison abolition; disability studies and mad studies; feminist, queer, and critical race theory; and activism.
 Ben-Moshe is most well known for her works on carceral ableism, specifically her books Disability Incarcerated (2014) and Decarcerating Disability (2020).
-Her work seeks to see disability, “as a nuanced identity from which to understand how to live differently including re-evaluating criminal justice responses to harm”.

 Major works

 Building Pedagogical Curb Cuts

 Building Pedagogical Curb Cuts: Incorporating Disability into the University Classroom and Curriculum, edited by Liat Ben-Moshe, Rebecca C. Cory, Mia Feldbaum, and Ken Sagendorf, was published in 2005 through the graduate school of Syracuse University.
-The book was a “collaborative and interdisciplinary effort to examine how the university can better include the perspectives of scholars and students who have disabilities in the classroom” “through the combined efforts of the Beyond Compliance Coordinating Committee (BCCC) and the Graduate School, both of Syracuse University”.
-Building Pedagogical Curb Cuts expands beyond strategies for compliance in the ADA and looks towards disability-inclusive pedagogy in university classrooms.
+Building Pedagogical Curb Cuts expands beyond strategies for compliance with the Americans with Disabilities Act of 1990 and looks towards disability-inclusive pedagogy in university classrooms.

 Disability Incarcerated

-Disability Incarcerated: Imprisonment and Disability in the United States and Canada was published in 2014 by PALGRAVE MACMILLAN.
-The book was edited by Liat Ben-Moshe, Chris Chapman, and Allison C. Carey, with a foreword by activist and philosopher Angela Davis.
-Disability Incarcerated takes an interdisciplinary approach to connect the study of incarceration to disability studies while “expanding theoretical boundaries of each discipline”.
-Jennifer A. Janechek, of the University of Iowa, writes for Disability Studies Quarterly that “Disability Incarcerated embraces "intersectionality" to expose how "disability, situated alongside other key lines of stratification … is central to understanding the complex, varied, and interlocking ways in which incarceration occurs and is made out to be normal, natural, politically necessary, and beneficial”.
+Disability Incarcerated: Imprisonment and Disability in the United States and Canada was published in 2014 by Palgrave Macmillan.
+The book was edited by Liat Ben-Moshe, Chris Chapman, and Allison C. Carey, with a foreword by Angela Davis.
+Disability Incarcerated takes an interdisciplinary approach to incarceration and disability studies.